Europe's gas-fired power plants attract opportunistic investors

 In their quest for diversification, they are starting to invest some of their accumulated wealth in physical assets such as power plants and oil refineries.

 Evidence that the trend is spreading to continental Europe is emerging.
-Earlier this week, GDF Suez GSZ.PA said it had agreed to sell 50 percent of a power plant portfolio in Portugal including gas-fired, coal and renewable power plants to Japanese trading house Marubeni (8002.T).
+Earlier this week, GDF Suez said it had agreed to sell 50 percent of a power plant portfolio in Portugal including gas-fired, coal and renewable power plants to Japanese trading house Marubeni.

 Financial details of these deals are seldom disclosed, but banking sources who have seen the figures said they were eye-wateringly low, albeit fair value.